Reading genomes, bit by bit

 Because of rapid advances in genome sequencing technology, we can finally see the source code for life: the complete genomic DNA sequences that specify development, regulation, and function of organisms.
 Our laboratory develops computational methods for genome sequence analysis.
 We are particularly interested in methods for identifying remote evolutionary relationships between distantly related protein and RNA sequences.

 We're a Howard Hughes Medical Institute laboratory at Harvard University, in Molecular & Cellular Biology in Biolabs on the Cambridge campus.
-We're affiliated with the Harvard Data Science Initiative, the Quantative Biology Initative, and the Center for Brain Science.
+We're affiliated with the Harvard Data Science Initiative and the Center for Brain Science.

 Recent publications